 Decisions are announced no later than the first class day of the spring semester, and the EVS Advising Coordinator will work with students offered a seat during add/drop to add the class to their schedules.

 Current UT Austin students interested in applying for non-major seats in EVS 311 and/or for the EVS major are encouraged to attend an information session prior to submitting their application.
-All of the following fall 2017 information session dates will be held in JGB 4.102 (Barrow Conference Room) unless otherwise specified:
+All of the following spring 2018 information session dates will be held in JGB 2.102A (Student Center Conference Room):

 Students not currently enrolled at UT Austin can apply directly to the EVS Program on their application to the university by selecting “environmental science” as their major at the College of Natural Sciences, the College of Liberal Arts, or the Jackson School of Geosciences.
 Applicants should apply through the college they believe best suits their academic interests and needs.